nek0bit/LoopCube/README.md

 Replace `install` with `uninstall` if you want to remove it.

 *Note:* I haven't tested this on macOS yet, be careful

+# TODO

+Please note that I do this project for fun, as a result, it's very slowly developed and might have some bugs I'm already aware of.

+- [ ] Clean up `src/` directory.
+I didn't expect it to get so big
+- [ ] Switch to CMake
+- [ ] Finish tweaking the UI system
+- [ ] Add old backgrounds back

 # License